jaytimm/corpuslingr/README.md

 The main function of this library is to enable complex search of an annotated corpus akin to search functionality made available via `RegexpParser` in Python's Natural Language Toolkit (NLTK).
 While regex-based, search syntax has been simplified, and modeled after the more intuitive syntax used in the online BYU suite of corpora.

 Summary functions allow users to aggregate search results by text & token frequency, view search results in context (kwic), and create word embeddings/co-occurrence vectors for each search term.
 Functions allow users to specify how search results are aggregated.
-Search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.
+Importantly, search and aggregation functions can be easily applied to multiple (ie, any number of) search queries.

 The collection of functions presented here is ideal for usage-based linguists and digital humanists interested in fine-grained search of moderately-sized corpora.